 Illegal sea cucumber fishing is a long-standing issue.
 In the 1700s, the inhabitants of Macassar, the capital of the island today called Sulawesi (Indonesia), crossed the Timor Sea to fish in the region now known as the Northern Territory in Australia (Stutterd & Williams 2003).
-Currently, there is still illegal fishing in Australian waters (Torres Strait), night and day, despite the ban on hunting introduced in 1993 (Stutterd & Williams 2003).
-In northern Australia, there is an accreditation (MoU), but in some areas of illegal Indonesian or Vietnamese fishermen come to fish high value species (including H. fuscogilva) and are sometimes apprehended (Conand 2017a).
+In northern Australia, there is an accreditation process (MoU).
+In some areas, illegal Indonesian or Vietnamese fishermen come to fish high value species (including H. fuscogilva) and are sometimes apprehended (Conand 2017a).
+Since regular surveillance and monitoring have been put in place, the number of reported IUU incidents in Australian waters has declined over the past decade (Australian authorities, pers. comm.
+2018).